 Islington and Sutton also allow drones.
-In other areas, including some boroughs, you're allowed to fly a drone - but only if you have a license first.
-For instance, in the borough of Lambeth, you need a commercial license, even if you're an amateur drone operator.
+In other areas, including some boroughs, you're allowed to fly a drone - but only if you have a licence first.
+For instance, in the borough of Lambeth, you need a commercial licence, even if you're an amateur drone operator.
 In Hackney, too, you need to fill out an application, which you can find here.

 UK: Other restricted areas